A Day of Beer & Cider in Vermont

 14th Star Brewing, 133 North Main Street, St. Albans City, VT

 You’ll have to travel a bit farther north to hit up this taproom, but it’s totally worth it.
 Nestled about 45 minutes north of Burlington, St. Albans is a quaint little city that has amazing food and an awesome main street drag.
 The 14th Star taproom is nicely sized and they have beers on tap there that they don’t have distributed, so you can try a variety of beers that you can’t get elsewhere!
 They also have live music on the weekends and sometimes host movie nights.
 If you’re hungry, they have food onsite from Grazers, who churns out delicious sandwiches, burgers, and some of the best onion rings I’ve had in quite some time!
 Cozy up at the bar, which is made from a reclaimed bowling alley, and you’ll have an amazing view of their 30 barrel brew house.

-The idea for 14th Star started when Steve Gagner was in Afghanistan when the idea for the brewery came to him.
-After deployment he returned to Vermont Steve and his best friend/fellow soldier Matt Kehaya worked on making the idea of 14th Star a reality, opening it in 2012.
+The idea for 14th Star brewery started when Steve Gagner was in Afghanistan and it came to him.
+After deployment he returned to Vermont.
+Steve and his best friend/fellow soldier Matt Kehaya worked on making the idea of 14th Star a reality, opening it in 2012.
 The first location was on Lower Newton Street and it only took 2 years before the demand for their beer had grown, as had their staff, and they needed to move to a new location.
 In November 2014 they moved to their current location on North Main Street.
-If you haven’t tried some of the beers from this brewery come down to our store and let one of associates guide you to their excellent brews!
+If you haven’t tried some of the beers from this brewery come down to our store and let one of our associates guide you to their excellent brews!

 Burlington Beer Company, 25 Omega Drive #150, Williston, VT